-Also known as milk thistle, this extract has a great deal of research showing it has many medical health applications when taken orally, owing to the anti-inflammatory, cell-communicating, and antioxidant effects of its main chemical seed constituent, silymarin.
-Although the bulk of research for lady’s thistle concerns oral administration, emerging research indicates it has skin-care applications, too.
+Also known as milk thistle, this extract has a great deal of research showing it has many applications, owing to the skin-soothing, restorative, and antioxidant effects of its main chemical seed constituent, silymarin.

 (Sources: International Journal of Oncology

 , May 2010, pages 1,053–1,060; Clinics in Dermatology